ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/ypath.md

 <column-selector> = '{' { <column-selector-item> ',' } [ <column-selector-item> ] '}'
 <column-selector-item> = <string>
 ```

-The **row selection modifier** is a comma-separated set of table row ranges in square brackets.
-Each range is a pair of lower- and upper-range boundaries separated by a colon or the exact value of the boundary to be read.
-In case of a pair, one or both boundaries may be missing.
+The **row selection modifier** is a comma-separated set of table row ranges, specified in square brackets.
+Each range is a pair of lower- and upper-range boundaries separated by a colon.
+Either or both boundaries may be missing - in that case, the range extends without a boundary on that side.
+A range may only include one row - in this case, that exact row is specified instead of a pair of boundaries.
 The boundary can either be a number with the `#` symbol appended to the left (in this case, it is the row number in the table) or a list of values (in this case, it is a boundary on the values of the key columns by which the table is sorted).
 The specified list can be shorter than the number of fields by which the table is sorted.
 In this case, only the columns that are the key prefix are considered.
-A request with the middle part of the composite key is not possible.
-If the list consists of a single element, it does not need to be in round brackets.
-An element must be a valid YSON value of scalar type: `int64`, `uint64`, `string`, `double`, or `bool`.
+It is not allowed to specify the set of columns that does not form a prefix of the table key.
+If the list of columns contains just one element, that element does not have to be enclosed into parenthesis.
+That element, however, must be a valid YSON value of scalar type: `int64`, `uint64`, `string`, `double`, or `bool`.

 {% note info "Note" %}

-Note that from the system's point of view, `int64` and `uint64` are different types and it makes no sense to compare their values.
+Note that from the point of view of the system, `int64` and `uint64` are different, uncomparable, types.
 If the table contains data of the `uint64` type, you also need to specify unsigned limits with the `u` suffix when selecting rows.

 {% endnote %}